Share This Guide

 The truth is, if you can keep the smoke and fire danger away, this is a smart way to stay warm without breaking the bank.

-Either way, it might sound adventurous, but we all know making that happen it’s not as easy as it sounds.
+Either way, it might sound adventurous, but we all know making that happen is not as easy as it sounds.
 If you are not that determined you can hire an expensive handyman to do it for you.

-Warning- it’s a 4000+ words post.
+Warning: it’s a 4000+ words post.
 And it’s full of technical details.
 So take enough time to read it thoroughly, or bookmark it so you can access it later.

 DIY Outdoor Furnace: The Basic Knowhow